Steve-Tech/Blog/_posts/2021-10-15-qnap-switch-serial-console.md

 * Run `ls /dev/tty*` to find the Serial Adapter (usually starts with /dev/ttyUSB or /dev/ttyS)
 * Run `screen [adapter path] 115200` to connect

-#### Logging in
+#### Logging in/out
-* Press enter then enter the username and password used for the web interface
+* Press enter then enter the same username and password used for the web interface
+* When logging out type `exit` to quit the session

 ## Scripts
 There's multiple scripts just lying around on the switch that can be used for various things.
 You can find them all with `find / -name *.sh`.